"Committed to helping people live better and more productive lives."

 Sleep Apnea: Snoring Can Be Hazardous To Your Health!

-Sleep Apnea is characterized by loud irregular snoring snorting frequent awakenings for no apparent reason and waking up gasping for breathe.
+Sleep Apnea is characterized by loud irregular snoring snorting frequent awakenings for no apparent reason and waking up gasping for breath.
 A person with sleep apnea can stop breathing several hundred times per night and episodes may last from 10 to 60 seconds, causing oxygen levels to drop dramatically.
 In many cases the person is unaware their symptoms.
 Day time symptoms may include excessive sleepiness, falling asleep inappropriately, high blood pressure, concentration difficulties and morning headaches.
 In severe cases, sleep apnea has been associated with strokes, and cardiac arrhythmias.

 Narcolepsy